altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 {
 ~Rossin was taken aback~
 *He even leaned back in his chair a little*
-'R::How much do you remember'
+'R::How much do you remember?'
 *Looking to the left he nodded*
-'R::Here is an explanation' `~Self~.defense=>(status:~Failed~,state:*Error*)^;`
+'R::Here is an explanation...'
+`~Self~.defense=>(status:~Failed~,state:*Error*)^;`
 "M::Yeah, I don't think I heard that quite right.
 That's not english?"